linusyang92/mipay-extract/README.md

 ## Xiaomi.eu Rom Patches

-For xiaomi.eu rom users in China, you can also download the xiaomi.eu rom and run `cleaner-fix.sh` for creating a flashable zip with prefix `eufix-`.
-It contains patches for
+For xiaomi.eu rom users in China, you can also download the xiaomi.eu rom and run `cleaner-fix.sh` for creating a flashable zip with prefix `eufix`.
+It contains patches to

 1. Show Lunar dates in Calendar app.
 2. Fix FC of cleaner app.